ghislainafavi/ghislainafavi.github.io/README.md

 #### Home

 The `_layouts/home.html` layout defines the home page for this theme.
 An introduction to your research group or to yourself can be provided, along with a list of featured publications.
 There is also a section for providing any updates through posts placed in the `_posts` directory.

-#### People

-The `_layouts/people.html` layout can be used to showcase and describe people in your research group.
-People are defined in the `_data/settings.yml` file, and markdown pages for each person with the `_layouts/page.html` layout can be placed in the `people` directory.

 #### Research